philipfabianek/cuda-gemm-from-scratch/README.md

 ### 10: [Vectorized MMA](./src/kernels/10_vectorized_mma.cuh)

 This kernel uses vectorized 128-bit loads for loading values from global memory into shared memory for the A and B tiles.
+It also uses vectorized loads for the epilogue.
 This simple change results in a massive performance boost and the kernel is slowly starting to approach cuBLAS performance on my GPU.

 ### 11: [Memory swizzling](./src/kernels/11_memory_swizzling.cuh)